Oseluoname-Iyobhebhe/U.S.-Voter-Turnout-A-Four-Cycle-Analysis-2012-2024-/README.md

  ### Data Analysis
  The data was analysed using python.
-The steps taken in this process and the results can be found in the file attached.
+The steps taken in this process and the results can be found in the file attached titled "New_project_clean_A".

 ### Findings
 - Research Question 1: